 If you’re wondering about torrenting, PrivateVPN states in its FAQ page that it allows P2P and recommends using its Sweden servers for this purpose.
 It offers unlimited usage and bandwidth so you won’t have to worry about that side of things, either.
 Adding all this to its streaming capabilities, this provider really does prove to be a solid all-rounder.

 Setup and interface

 The PrivateVPN website includes a full step-by-step installation guide (including downloads and screenshots) for every configuration it offers.
-Simply go into the Installation Guide tab and choose your operating system and encryption method.
+Simply go into the Installation Guide tab and choose your operating system and protocol.
 Then follow the steps to download and install the VPN on your device.

 For the purposes of this review, we will be using the standard PrivateVPN APP setup with Windows 10 and iOS.

 Once you’ve downloaded and installed the VPN, you’ll be asked to restart your computer.
 Then you can search for and run the application, which will prompt you to enter your login details.
 Once running, it will be accessible from the taskbar or tray.